lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-03-why-conventional-management-doesnt-work-for-knowledge-work.md

-Removing distractions that get in the way of work, i.e. removing the obstacles to flow, is one of the objectives of "Systems Thinking", a school of thought pioneered by the likes of Deming and Goldratt.
+Removing distractions that get in the way of work, i.e. removing the obstacles to flow, is one of the objectives of "Systems Thinking", an idea pioneered by the likes of Deming and Goldratt.
 Applying conventional management techniques to knowledge work is akin to adding distractions and obstacles to a system, thus not only degrading the performance of the system,